CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 - **Throw**
     - ...

-### Auxiliary Powers
+## Auxiliary Powers
-...
+Auxiliary Powers are supplemental powers available to all characters at certain power levels.
 - **Enhancement**
     - **Action Type:** Passive
     - **Power Point Cost:** -
     - **Requirements:** None
-    - **Description:** One of your attributes are enhanced even further, granting you +2 to that attribute value.
+    - **Description:** One of your attributes are enhanced, granting you +2 to that attribute value.
+This power can be gained again for other attributes.
 - **Flight**
     - **Action Type:** Quick Action (Activation)
     - **Power Point Cost:** 2